 “There is a need for better therapies in brain cancer patients, and by studying the molecular genetic of patients, I believe we are on the verge of getting there,” he said.
 “Many of these challenges are currently being studied in clinical trials and by having an understanding of glioblastoma we hope to soon have a cure.”Dr. Kesari, Director, Neuro-oncology; Chair and Professor, Department of Translational Neurosciences and Neurotherapeutics

-Currently, there are several active clinical trials being conducted at John Wayne Cancer Institute and Pacific Neuroscience Institute.
+Currently, there are several active clinical trials being conducted at Saint John’s Cancer Institute and Pacific Neuroscience Institute.
 These are new treatment approaches for those who are newly diagnosed with glioblastoma, and those who have recurrent disease.

 One of Dr. Kesari’s main objectives is to help cancer patients gain access to promising clinical trials based on thorough research and evaluation of published data.
 With his own experience in therapies like immunotherapy, which reprograms the immune system to identify and attack cancer cells, to precision therapeutic strategies that target brain tumors at the molecular level to eliminate the disease, he believes there is hope in the fight against GBM.

 July 22 marks Glioblastoma Awareness Day in the United States.
 Dr. Kesari encourages everyone to make an impact by using the official hashtag #GBMDay for Glioblastoma Awareness Day.

 This is a day to honor those who have faced glioblastoma as well as to highlight how strong and resilient glioblastoma patients and their caregivers are because of their journey, and to recognize the tireless work of medical providers and researchers to find a cure.